Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 > [action]
 >
-> at the top of `app.py` (after we've defined what `app` is), write a helper function called `video_url_creator` that takes in a list of IDs as input and outputs a list of YouTube embed links:
+> At the top of `app.py` (after we've defined what `app` is), write a helper function called `video_url_creator` that takes in a list of IDs as input and outputs a list of YouTube embed links:
 >
 ```py
 def video_url_creator(id_lst):